You know, that's just, that's just really, I mean, that's just over the top.

 I love you, Hank.

-Okay, get back to something important, which you I think you and I agree on it is Iraq.
+Okay, get back to something important, which I think you and I agree on it is Iraq.

-Well, Shavalia's not chunk change, it's part of war on terror.
+It's part of war on terror.

 Right.

-My son's in the in the military.
+My son's in the military.

-He's in the it's his first tour in Iraq.
+It's his first tour in Iraq.

 He's been there for a little over three months.